-Loopers are among the most useful pedals available to guitarists and in this best looper pedals guide we’re introducing you to the cream of the crop.
-Put simply, these pedals enable you to record your playing, then the pedal loops it ad infinitum, allowing you to play a different part over the top.
+In all honesty, loopers are probably one of the most useful pedals in a guitarist's arsenal, and in our best looper pedals guide you're going to meet the cream of the crop.
+In a nutshell, a looper pedal enables you to record your guitar playing, then the pedal loops it continuously (or until you stop it), so you can play a different part over the top of the one you have just recorded.
+Clever, right?

-You can then overdub as many times as you like, building up complex layers that make you sound like far more than just one guitar player.
-Lest we forget that Ed Sheeran sells out stadiums with just an acoustic guitar and a looper at his feet (although all that is set to change) .
+If you're happy with what you've recorded, you can start overdubbing as much as you want, creating complex layers that make you sound like there's more than just you playing.
+Want proof of how effective it can be?
+Well, Ed Sheeran sells out stadiums with just an acoustic guitar and a looper at his feet (although all that is set to change) .

 What is the best looper pedal right now?

 Pedal icon Boss is virtually synonymous with looping, and accordingly, you can’t go wrong with either of its two more contemporary offerings.
-The RC-1 is an affordable yet highly functional offering.
-It features a single footswitch that handles record/dub, play/stop and undo/redo functionality, and can be expanded with external footswitches as your loops get more advanced.
+That's why the RC-1 is our top pick for the best looper pedal.
+It's an affordable yet highly functional offering, and features a single footswitch that handles record/dub, play/stop and undo/redo functionality.
+The Boss RC-1 can also be expanded with external footswitches as your loops get more advanced.

 Its bigger brother, the RC-10R, meanwhile, serves up two tracks for switchable song parts, as well as a plethora of real-time adjustable rhythm patterns and the ability to store up to 99 loops.
-If you’re seeking a band in a box, look no further.
+If you’re seeking a band in a box, look no further than this slick looper pedal.

 How to buy the best looper pedal for you

-All the loopers we’ve included in this buyer’s guide have a number of key features in common.
+All the loopers we’ve included in our round-up of the best looper pedals have a number of key features in common.
 Each boasts unlimited overdubs, so there’s no limit on how many tracks you can stack on top of each other, as well as undo/redo - which allows you to cancel the most recent overdub and bring it back in - as well as play/stop, which does exactly what you’d expect.

 The chief deciding factors lie in the number of tracks you want available at your feet.
 A single-track looper is great when you want to embellish the odd section, or use it on a song or two in your set.